-Table (3 5).
+Table (35).
 Prohibited Uses.

-(1) Accessory buildings in the front or side yards for retail purposes.
-(22) (23) (2) Adult entertainment establishments. not-for-profit functions; (3) Animal slaughtering or the confinement of animals for feeding, (23) (24) Gas Stations. finishing, and preparation for slaughter, including stockyards and feeding pens.
-(24) (25) Glue, size, or gelatin manufacture where the processes involve the refining or recovery of such products from fish, animal or refuse materials.
-(4) future ampleyment wages or other compansation (after known (25)(26) (25)(26) as "payday loans," or "pay day advances"), but not including (27) Helicopter commercial enterprises (heli-tours or similar uses) retail businesses which provide a check cashing service as an incidental part of their business and financial institutions such as banks, credit unions, and trust companies.
-(20) (28) Junk, salvage, or wrecking yard or structure wherein motor vehicles, appliances, or similar used equipment or materials are stored, dismantled, or sorted for display, sale, or packing.
-(4) (5) Asphalt, manufacturing or refining, or any similar petroleum or petrochemical refining or manufacturing process.
-(27) (29) Labor pools and labor halls,as defined by F.S. §§ 448.22(1) and (3)(2016), respectively.
-(5) (6) Asphalt or concrete paving, mixing, or batching plant.
-(28) (30) Machinery sales and service.
-(6) (7) Auctions.
-(29) (31) (7) (8) Automobile towing services.
-(20)(33) painting.
-Warehouses and Mini-warehouses not meeting Craftsman (8) (9) Bail bond agencies, as defined by F.S. § 648.25(1)(2016).
-(30) (32) Retail use standards.
-(9) (10) Biological waste transfer station.
-(31)(33) Modular and prefab home displays.
-(10) (11) Biomedical "biohazardous" waste transfer station.
-(32) (34) New and used automobile service.
-(11) (12) Blast furnace, or similar heat-or glare-generating operations.
-(33) (35) Outdoor display or storage.
-(12) (13) Bone distillation or the reduction, rendering, incineration or (34) (36) Portable toilet storage. storage of garbage, offal, animals or animal waste, fats, fish or similar materials or products.
-(35) (37) Pawn Shops, as defined by F.S. § 539.001(2)(2016).
-(13) (14) Bottle clubs.
-(36) (38) Recreational vehicle service.
-(14) (15) Building material storage.
-(37) (39) Tallow, grease, lard or vegetable oil refining.
-(15) (16) Bus, cab, truck repair, storage and terminal.
-(38) (40) Truck stops and terminals.
-(16)(17) Cement, lime, gypsum or plaster of paris manufacture, or the open storage of raw materials or finished products related to such manufacture.
-Veterinary hospital and kennels with outside runs.
-(17) (18) Cold storage frozen food lockers.
-(18) (19) Contractors' storage and equipment yards, including welldrilling equipment and land clearing equipment.
-(19) (20) Corrosive acid manufacture or bulk storage, including, but not limited to, hydrochloric, nitric, sulfuric or similar acids.
-(20) (21) Cultivation, processing and sale of cannabis.
-(21) (22) Display, sale or storage of food, commodities or equipment outside an enclosed building, except for restaurants with outdoo seats and tables. r a.
-Intent.
+- (1) Accessory buildings in the front or side yards for retail purposes.
+(22)(23).
+Flea markets, except for those operating in conjunction with - (2) Adult entertainment establishments. - (3) Animal slaughtering or the confinement of animals for feeding, finishing, and preparation for slaughter, including stockyards and feeding pens. - (4) Any business commonly known as "check cashing," or any business in which a material part of its services includes future amployment wages or other compensation (often known as "payday loans," or "pay day advances"), but not including retail businesses which provide a check cashing service as an incidental part of their business and financial institutions such as banks, credit unions, and trust companies. - (4)(5) Asphait, manufacturing or refining, or any similar petroleum or petrochemical refining or manufacturing process. - (5)(6) Asphalt or concrete paving, mixing, or batching plant. - (G)(Z) Auctions. - (7)(8) Automobile towing services. - (R)(9) Ball bond agencies, as defined by F.S. \$ 648,25(1)(2016). - (9)(10) Biological waste transfer station. - (10)(11) Biomedical "biohazardous" waste transfer station. - (11)(12) Blast fumace, or similar heat-or gare-generating operations. - (12)(13) Bone distillation or the reduction, rendering, inclineration or storage of garbage, offal, animals or animal waste, fats, fish or similar materials or products. - (13)(14) Bottle clubs. - (14)(15) Building material storage. - (15)(16) Bus, cab, truck repair, storage and terminal. - (10)(17) Cement, lime, gypsum or plaster of parts manufacture, or the open storage of raw materials or finished products related to such manufacture. - (17)(18) Cold storage frozen food lockers. - (10)(19) Contractors' storage and equipment yards, including welldrilling equipment and land clearing equipment. - (19)(20) Corrosive acid manufacture or bulk storage, including, but not limited to, hydrochloric, nitric, sulfuric or similar acids. - (20)(21) Cultivation, processing and sale of cannabis. - (21)(22) Display, sale or storage of food, commodities or equipment outside an enclosed building, except for restaurants with outdoor seats and tables.